near/NEPs/0006-bingings.md

 ###### Panics
 * If the content extends outside the memory allocated to the guest.
 In Wasmer, it returns `MemoryAccessViolation` error message;

+###### Undefined Behavior
+* If the content of register extends outside the preallocated memory on the host side, or the pointer points to a wrong location this function will overwrite memory that it is not supposed to overwrite causing an undefined behavior.

 ---
 ```rust
 register_len(register_id: u64) -> u64